-As of December 31, 2018, we had approximately 8,870 employees in the following areas:
+As of December 31, 2019, we had approximately 9,430 employees in the following areas:

-Category
+Category Number

-Olefins segment 850
+Olefins segment 840

-Vinyls segment 7,680
+Vinyls segment 8,250

 Corporate and other 340

-Approximately 33% of our employees are represented by labor unions, and all of these union employees are working under collective bargaining agreements that expire at various times through 2022.
-We have multiple collective bargaining agreements in Europe, Canada and the United States, covering different groups of our work force.
-There were no strikes, lockouts, or work stoppages in 2018 and we believe that our relationship with our employees and unions is open and positive.
+Approximately 38% of our employees are represented by labor unions, and all of these union employees are working under collective bargaining agreements that expire at various times through 2024.
+We have multiple collective bargaining agreements in Europe, North America and Asia, covering different groups of our work force.
+There were no strikes, lockouts or work stoppages in 2019, and we believe that our relationship with our employees and unions is open and positive.